miragejs/ember-cli-mirage/docs/v0.2.x/shorthands.md

 ## Resource helper

-For handling generic CRUD, you can use *resource* helper which will take care of defining all shorthands.
+For handling generic CRUD, you can use *resource* helper since mirage 0.2.2 which will take care of defining all shorthands.
 The following examples are equivalent:

 {% capture resource %}
 {% highlight js %}